Think-Round-Inc/ThinkLife/README.md

 ## **Our AI Philosophy**

 ### **Transparency First**
 We believe users deserve to understand how AI works in their experience.
-ThinkxLife demonstrates our commitment to **explainable AI** and **user empowerment**.
+ThinkLife demonstrates our commitment to **explainable AI** and **user empowerment**.

 ### **Human-Centered Design**
 Technology serves people, not the other way around.
 Every AI feature is designed to **amplify human connection** and **support healing journeys**.